ps/Drinkers_Guide/README.md

 ```

 Some possibilities:
-- bars with sex offenders have underage drinkers
+- bars with sex offenders have underage drinkers [done 11/17]
 - bars with illegal beers have sex offenders
 - the higher the alchohol content in the beers which a bar serves correlates to how many sex offenders frequent that bar
 - everybody likes Zywiec (we could add a trigger to make sure anyone added into Drinker has a corresponding row in the Likes table)